 Bring something to eat while you are on the trail or water.
 If you are on a hike around the noon hour, you'll get mighty hungry without lunch.
 Remember, if you pack it in, pack it out.

-Children are welcome on interpretive activities, but should always be accompanied by an adult.
+Children 10 or younger are welcome on interpretive activities, but must be accompanied by an adult.